-- Establishment of a formal, effective and timely escalation process for issues and errors in the RWA and regulatory reporting process. - Assignment of personal responsibilities within each contributing department, including internal reporting lines and accountability (eg, finance, operations, risk, legal, IT). - 167.
-Some examples of how an assurance review could be scoped around the governance elements of the end-to-end RWA production and reporting process (see row 1 of the RWA assurance module in table 1 on page 7) are given below.
+- Establishment of a formal, effective and timely escalation process for issues and errors in the RWA and regulatory reporting process. - Assignment of personal responsibilities within each contributing department, including internal reporting lines and accountability (eg, finance, operations, risk, legal, IT). - 155.
+Some examples of how an assurance review could be scoped around the governance elements of the end-to-end RWA production and reporting process, row 1 of the RWA assurance module (refer to table 1), are given below.